kyzer-davis/uuid-long/draft-davis-uuidrev-uuid-long.md

 - UUID Long Data can be leveraged to as an "extended_node" field within the UUID Long data as shown in {{sv2a1}}.
 The length of this new data is calculated and inserted into the UUID Long Encoding Block.
 - The node value MAY feature IEEE 802 MAC address and random data of arbitrary size or be fully randomized using portions of the original node bits and variable-length UUID Long data.
-- The version behavior SHOULD remain the same as {{RFC9562, Section 4.2}}, the version bits MAY also be randomized since this does not effect the sortability of this algorithm.
+- The version bits MAY also be randomized since this does not effect the sortability of this algorithm.

 ~~~
 UUIDsv2a1 Structure {